lbormann/darts-caller/README.md

 ### App starts and stops immediately?!

-- Use the start-argument 'DEB="1"' to display more information about a problem.
+- Add '-DEB "1"' to start-arguments to display more information about a problem.
 - Make sure you follow the rules of each argument you are using.
 - Check your autodarts-credentials (use email-adress and password); if you are facing "failed keycloakauthentication Error (401 invalid_grant)", you probably need to disable Two-Factor-Auth (2FA)!

 ### >>> Can not play soundfile for event "{your-soundfile}" -> Ignore this or check existance; otherwise convert your file appropriate

-Make sure the displayed [Sound-file-name](#Sound-file-keys) exists!
-If you rename any of your sound-files you NEED to restart the application as it internally creates a list of available sound-files ONLY on application start AND on a caller-switch (random_caller-functionality)!
+Make sure the displayed exists!
+If you rename any of your sound-files you NEED to restart the application as it internally creates a list of available sound-files ONLY on application-start AND on a caller-switch (random_caller-functionality)!

 ### Sound is not playing?!